CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ...
 ```

 Finally, to invoke a logic contract function, we need to call it via a **_low level call_** by encoding the function signature.
-This allows the EVM to compute the position of our function in the byte code of our contract:
+This allows the EVM to compute the position of our function in the byte code of our contract.
+This is precisely how the `Interpreter` calls the `InstructionsProvider` contract:

 ```
 function interpretArticle(address _from, uint _dealId, uint _ruleId, uint _articleId) private returns (bool) {